Summary

 Gmail with Gemini: Google’s Built-In AI

-Outlook with Copilot: The Enterprise Powerhouse
+Outlook with Copilot: The Enterprise Option

 Practical Email Time Savings